Coronavirus: How to Care for Your Face Mask

 It’s a good idea to have at least two.
 This way, you will have a fresh mask if one is in the wash.

 Consider your schedule and your lifestyle.
 Ideally, you’re staying at home most of the time.
-But you will want a clean mask whenever you go someplace where maintaining consistent physical and social distancing (at least 6 feet away from others) might be a challenge, including:
+But you will want a clean mask whenever you go someplace where maintaining consistent physical distancing (at least 6 feet away from others) might be a challenge, including:

 - A trip to the grocery store.